Which breeds of cats with blue eyes?

 Why Do Cats Have Blue Eyes?

-A cat’s eye color is associated with the presence or lack thereof of melanin, as well as the coat color.
-Breed genetics also contribute to eye coloring.
+A cat’s eye color is associated with the presence or lack thereof of melanin, as is the coat color.
+Breed genetics also contribute to eye color.

 It’s common to find blue eyes in white cats since they have white spotting genes that mask other coloring genes, and these cats will often be deaf.